ChristerNilsson/2023/023B-SeniorSchack/README.md

     Info.link (contains a link to Info.pdf)       [Info]
 ```

-* You can inspect the markdown file by clicking **markdown** in the right lower corner.
+* You can inspect the markdown file by clicking on the main header.
 The file name and location can be found by looking at the url in the browser.
+If the header is not clickable, then there is no markdown for that page.

 * makeAll.py transpiles all .md-files to .html files.
     * No md file is mandatory.